 - Transforming Mecha: A variant in "Noddy Toyland Detective" - Noddy's car has a helicopter mode.

 - Undying Loyalty: At least two episodes involve Noddy being falsely accused for the loss of someone's belongings.
 Only Big Ears and Tessie try to prove him innocent.

-- Vacation Episode: The 1974 vinyl record "Noddy's Magic Holiday", involves Noddy, Big Ears, and the Skittle Children going on holiday at the seaside.
+- Vacation Episode: The 1974 vinyl record "Noddy's Magic Holiday", involves Noddy, Big Ears, and the Skittle Children going on holiday at Shrimpton-on-Sea.
 They later encounter a mean wizard who wants to learn how to drive, while rescuing a kidnapped cat.